In conversation with More

 More: Are you a pessimist?

-More: It’s because I have to run.
+More: That’s because I have to run.

 Gregory: Why?

-Gregory: But even five hundred pages of a well-told story sometimes are not enough to quench the reader’s thirst.
+Gregory: But even five hundred pages of a well-told story are sometimes not enough to quench the reader’s thirst.

-Gregory: More, this feels strange.
+Gregory: This feels strange.

 More: What does?